dreamfactorysoftware/platform-wiki/setup-guide/common/Ruby-and-RVM-setup.md

 	source $HOME/.rvm/scripts/rvm

-Save the above file and restart the terminal.
-(So the file loads.)
+Save the above file and **close this terminal** before proceeding.
+That way any further configuration or installation work will be RVM-aware.

 ## 3. Install a specific version of Ruby